microsoft/microsoft-ui-xaml-specs/active/InformationBar/InformationBar.md

 }
 ```
 ## Data and Intelligence Metrics
-Recommendations from ryandemo:
+- Developer validation
-- How many buttons included correlated to severity of status message
+  - Number of apps using InfoBar to ensure the feature has received enough feedback before release, 2+.
-- Track popularity of each layout mode
+- Usage metrics
-- Average length of time the notifications display on screen until dismissal, correlated to severity
+  - How long an InfoBar stays on screen for until dismissed, correlated to the Severity level to influence future usage guidance.
-- How often color and/or icon customization Occurs
+  - How often F6 is used to navigate to an InfoBar to track feature usage.
-- How often multiple info bars appear at once and the typical distribution
+  - How often color and/or icon customization occurs to investigate other Severity types.
-- F6 usage
+  - How often multiple InfoBars are on-screen at once, correlated to the Severity levels set to influence future usage guidance.

 ## Features in consideration for InfoBar v2
 - Built-in support for floating notifications, DisplayMode property to switch between "Docked" (current) and "Floating" mode